 While the federal Workforce Innovation and Opportunity Act plays a role in workforce development, state policymakers actively seek ways beyond WIOA requirements to connect education with workforce development.
-This resource provides an overview of education’s role within state workforce development systems, processes for identifying high-demand occupations and financial aid to support workforce education.
+This resource provides an overview of education’s role within state workforce development systems, processes for identifying high-demand occupations and workforce development appropriations.

 Click on the metrics below for 50-State Comparisons showing how all states approach these policies.
-Or view a specific state’s approach by going to the individual state profile page.
+Or view a specific state’s approach by going to the individual state profiles page.

 - What is the state workforce board or council?

 - What education entities or representatives are required to be members of the state workforce board or council?

 - Does the charge of the state workforce board or council that connects education to workforce development go beyond the requirements of WIOA?
 If yes, where can this information be found?

 As states work to align their workforce needs with appropriate education and training, they frequently do so by identifying high-demand occupations and the training necessary to enter the occupations.
 For the purposes of this comparison, high-demand occupations are defined as those identified in the state as being in need within the state economy or where employee shortages exist.
 This comparison identifies states that define high-demand occupations within statute, the process used to identify the occupations and if a state publicly displays these occupations and required training or credentials.

 - Does the state have policy that defines high-demand occupations?